 These pieces can’t be completely independent of each other due to the fact that they need to come together to form the system.
 They need to communicate and co-operate with each other in order to solve the problem.

 The advantages of problem partitioning are that the software becomes easier to test, modify, maintain, and expand.
 You can get this with the help of outsourcing, so you must guide to software development outsourcing.
-There are a variety of options from outsourcing to Eastern Europe to any other parts of the world so that your processes are smoother.
+There are a variety of options from outsourcing to Eastern Europe to building a dedicated remote team with staff augmentation service around the world so that your processes are smoother and more professional.

 It is critical for data to be protected from unauthorized access.
 For that reason, secure software development life-cycle principles need to be applied and propagated throughout the entire software structure.